JMMP/AnteaterNetwork/README.md

 * Map stays in place when there are no markers to display.
 Fixed [issue #33](https://github.com/JMMP/AnteaterNetwork/issues/33).
 * Implemented marker clusterer.
 Fixed [issue #9](https://github.com/JMMP/AnteaterNetwork/issues/9).
 * Adjusted pull tab code to use two different images on open and close.
 Fixed [issue #65](https://github.com/JMMP/AnteaterNetwork/issues/65).
+* City menu and markers now populate after the map is loaded, rather than at the same time.
+City menu also populates at the same time as markers populate to prevent stalling the page.
+Fixed [issue #67](https://github.com/JMMP/AnteaterNetwork/issues/67).
 * Added a second XMLHttpRequest object.
 Fixed [issue #60](https://github.com/JMMP/AnteaterNetwork/issues/60).
 * Clicking a business in the results box will fit the marker to the screen and open the info window.
 Fixed [issue #66](https://github.com/JMMP/AnteaterNetwork/issues/66).
+* Changed a for in loop to a standard for loop as it was not parsing through the array correctly.
+Fixed [issue #55](https://github.com/JMMP/AnteaterNetwork/issues/55).
+* Added a debug table at the bottom of the page.
+* Added a response timer in milliseconds which updates on every populate call.

 ##### Version 8.0 December 5, 2012
 1. Map is clickable again.
 Fixed [issue #48](https://github.com/JMMP/AnteaterNetwork/issues/48).